soft-eng-practicum/softdev2-resources/content/workshops/react/authentication with Firebase/_index.md

 ## Initialize Firebase App

+- These are already done for you in the **starter app**:
   - Under src folder, create a new folder called "firebase"
   - Inside the firebase folder, create a file called "config.js"
-- Now go to your project in firebase website. go to the "Project settings", and copy the project configuration.
+- But you need to do this: go to your project in firebase website, go to the "Project settings", and copy the project configuration.

 ---